lamps-wg/automation-keyusages/draft-brockhaus-lamps-eu-rail-keyusages.md

 # Introduction {#Intro}

-Automation hardware and software products will strategically be more safe and secure by fulfilling mandatory, generic system requirements related to cyber security driven by federal offices like the [European Union Cyber Resilience Act](#EU-CRA) governed by the European Commission and the High Representative of the Union for Foreign Affairs and Security Policy. <br>
+Automation hardware and software products will strategically be more safe and secure by fulfilling mandatory, generic system requirements related to cyber security driven by federal offices like the [European Union Cyber Resilience Act](#EU-CRA) governed by the European Commission and the High Representative of the Union for Foreign Affairs and Security Policy.
 Automation products connected to the internet would bear the CE marking to indicate they comply.
-Such regulation was announced in the [2020 EU Cybersecurity Strategy](#EUSTRATEGY), and complements other legislation in this area, specifically the NIS2 Framework, [NIS2 Directive](#NIS2) : Directive on measures for a high common level of cybersecurity across the Union. <br>
+Such regulation was announced in the [2020 EU Cybersecurity Strategy](#EU-STRATEGY), and complements other legislation in this area, specifically the NIS2 Framework, [Directive on measures for a high common level of cybersecurity across the Union](#NIS2).
-2020 EU Cybersecurity Strategy suggests to implement and extend international standards such as the IEC 62443-4-2 Security for industrial automation and control systems –
-Part 4-2: Technical security requirements for IACS components and the IEC 62443-3-3 Industrial communication networks – Network and system security –
-Part 3-3: System security requirements and security levels. <br>
+2020 EU Cybersecurity Strategy suggests to implement and extend international standards such as the [Security for industrial automation and control systems – Part 4-2: Technical security requirements for IACS components](#IEC.62443-4-2) and the [Industrial communication networks – Network and system security – Part 3-3: System security requirements and security levels](#IEC.62443-3-3).
 Automation hardware and software products of diverse vendors that are connected on automation networks and the internet build a typical automation solution.
-Harmonized attributes would allow transparency of security properties and interoperability for vendors in context of secure software and firmware updates, general-purpose configuration, trust anchor configuration and secure safety communication. <br>
+Harmonized attributes would allow transparency of security properties and interoperability for vendors in context of secure software and firmware updates, general-purpose configuration, trust anchor configuration and secure safety communication.

-The [Europe's Rail Joint Undertaking System Pillar](#ERJU) will deliver a unified operational concept and a functional, safe and secure system architecture alongside with system requirements.
-The deliverables include due consideration of cyber-security aspects, focused on the European railway network to which [Directive 2016/797 - Interoperability of the rail system within the EU](#Directive-2016/797) applies.
+As a concrete example, the [Europe's Rail Joint Undertaking System Pillar](#ERJU) will deliver a unified operational concept and a functional, safe and secure system architecture alongside with system requirements.
+The deliverables include due consideration of cyber-security aspects based on the IEC 62443 series of standards, focused on the European railway network to which [Directive 2016/797 - Interoperability of the rail system within the EU](#Directive-2016/797) applies.

 The ERJU System Pillar Cyber Security Working Group makes use of an internal PKI to generate X.509 PKI certificates.
 The certificates are used for the following purposes, among others:

 * Validating signatures of general-purpose software configuration files.